The BACCO simulation project: biased tracers in real space: Emulating biased tracers

 We build a separate neural network for each cross-spectrum using the {\tt Keras} front-end of the {\tt Tensor-flow} library \citep{tensorflow2015-whitepaper}.
 We select a standard {\tt Adam} optimization algorithm with a $10^{-3}$ learning rate with a loss function given by the mean squared error.

 We split our dataset, consisting of $4000$ sets of cross-spectra, into disjoint groups for training and validation.
 The training set comprises 95\% of the data with which the training of each 15 of the emulators takes approximately 30 minutes in a single Nvidia Quadro RTX 8000 GPU card; the evaluation of each emulator takes approximately $0.05$ seconds on the same hardware.
+The remainder of the full sample, 200 cross-spectra at cosmologies and redshifts never seen by the emulator during training, is used for validation.